BumblebeeBat/FlyingFox/docs/pegging_vs_synthetic_assets.md

 First a numbered list of the reasons, then detailed explanations:

 1) you would need to write light clients for all the different blockchains into one blockchain, and maintain that mess.
 If any other blockchain updates, so do you.
+So pegging is a much greater quantity of software than synthetic assets.

-2) the code you are writing is consensus code, so it is 100x more expensive
+2) the code that would need to be written for pegging is consensus code, it is 100x more expensive to maintain per line than non-consensus code.

 3) financial derivatives can be used as a platform to build all sorts of other useful things, pegging cannot.